skamithi/install-rhev-using-vagrant/README.md

+# Basic RHEV Install Demo using Vagrant-Libvirt

-he  install includes 2 RHEL 7.4 VMs, the first is the RHEV Manager and the second one is the RHEV hypervisor.
+This  install includes 2 RHEL 7.4 VMs, the first is the RHEV Manager and the second one is the RHEV hypervisor.
 The vagrant install does the following:

 * Install RHEL7.4 from a Vagrant box